d-bl/MAE-gf/docs/counting-snow/index.md

 The following images illustrate how the numbering works.
 The basic numbers show the order of the pairs at the end.
 A prefix and/or suffix indicates bouncing.
-An S or Z is used to indicate to which side a twice bouncing pair bounces first.
+An S or Z is used to indicate to which side a twice bouncing pair travels first.
-The text files do not include the bouncing prefixes and suffixes.

 ![](numbering-method.svg)